Gut Health

 That can lead to wheezing, coughing, and so much difficulty breathing that you may feel like you’re drowning.

 If you suffer from asthma, you never know when your immune system will go haywire and attack.
 But there is something you can do.
-With the right approach, you can train your immune system to support optimal respiratory health, and even flip the make your asthma.
+With the right approach, you can train your immune system for optimal respiratory health.

 The key lives in your gut…